 Holmes and Watson always have a hansom cab at the ready to carry them around London.
 But they must have a specific destination in mind when they travel about the city.
-Whenever you leave a location, the map of London will appear (see pages 16 and 17 in the centre of this manual).
+Whenever you leave a location, the map of London will appear.
 Icons are displayed on the map to show locations you can travel to; these are locations that have been mentioned elsewhere in your investigation.
 You can also return to 221B Baker Street at any time.
 Touch the icon with the on-screen pointer and the name of the location it marks will appear at the top of the screen; select the location to go there.
-When you are travelling from one place to another, your progress through London's streets is shown by a moving hansom cab.
+When you are traveling from one place to another, your progress through London's streets is shown by a moving hansom cab.

-Note: To view other sections of London, move the pointer to the edges of the screen.
+$\it Note:$ To view other sections of London, move the pointer to the edges of the screen.